 For more information about safety, have a look at the Police Scotland Student Safety website .

-You might want to consider taking out contents insurance to cover your personal belongings (your landlord’s insurance won’t cover you) — it’s worth shopping around online for a good deal, for example on moneysupermarket.
+You might want to consider taking out contents insurance to cover your personal belongings (your landlord’s insurance won’t cover you) — it’s worth shopping around online for a good deal.
 There is also lots of useful information on the Money Saving Expert website.